kevinchangjk/birthdays/README.md

 Ever thought that remembering each and every one of your family/friends/acquaintances birthdays is too difficult?

-Same, so I'm putting it into a repo.
+With this, you can make it slightly less tedious by letting your _terminal_ remind you when it's someone's birthday.

+## Installation

+Clone this repository in whatever directory you like, though I would recommend cloning it where your terminal configs are too.

+To ensure full functionality, make sure that you have the following node modules as well:

+- `fs`: part of Node.js core
+- `module`: local to npm
+- `csv-parse`: used for reading from the `.csv` files

 ## Usage

-Create a file containing all birthdays you want to store, together with the name of the person, and additional information if necessary.
+Create a `.csv` file containing all birthdays you want to store, together with the name of the person, and additional notes if necessary.

 Query the data through: